melanieritchot/Anne-of-Green-Gables-eBook/V3AnneofGreenGables.md

 :::{.poetry}
-‘Quick as the slaughtered squadrons fell,</br>In Midian’s evil day.’
+| Quick as the slaughtered squadrons fell,
+| In Midian’s evil day.
 :::

 “I don’t know what ‘squadrons’ means nor ‘Midian,’ either, but it sounds *so* tragical.
 I can hardly wait until next Sunday to recite it.
 I’ll practice it all the week.
 After Sunday school I asked Miss Rogerson—because Mrs. Lynde was too far away—to show me your pew.
 I sat just as still as I could and the text was Revelations, third chapter, second and third verses.
 It was a very long text.
 If I was a minister I’d pick the short, snappy ones.
 The sermon was awfully long, too.
 I suppose the minister had to match it to the text.
 I didn’t think he was a bit interesting.
 The trouble with him seems to be that he hasn’t enough imagination.
 I didn’t listen to him very much.
 I just let my thoughts run and I thought of the most surprising things.”